California's Great America: 1976–1985: Marriott Corporation

+1985–1992: City and Kings

+Unable to broker a timely agreement, the city council voted 6–1 to scuttle the sale on February 5, 1985, though the city was still interested in owning the park.
+After Marriott refunded a $20 million down payment back to the city, negotiations were restarted.
+All parties were able to agree on a compromise, which was signed in marathon sessions taking place in early June 1985.
+The city acquired the park for $93.5 million from Marriott, which retained 20 acre from the sale for development.
+Caz Development settled and was allowed to build a hotel and office near the park, which the city renamed Great America.

 Kings Entertainment Company, who owned and operated other amusement parks, was hired in 1985 to manage Great America for the city.
 In 1989, the city sold the park to Kings Entertainment, while retaining ownership of the land that the park occupied.
 In the agreement, the city would earn 5% of all revenue that exceeds $56 million.

-Paramount Parks era (1992–2006)
+1992–2006: Paramount Parks

-Three years later, Paramount Communications (formerly Gulf+Western), the owners of Paramount Pictures, sought to join other entertainment companies as a theme park owner.
+Three years later, Paramount Communications (formerly Gulf+Western), the parent company of Paramount Pictures, sought to join other entertainment companies as a theme park owner.
 The company acquired Kings Entertainment for $400 million on July 31, 1992, and created Paramount Parks.
 As part of the acquisition, Paramount purchased the parks owned by Kings: Great America, Kings Dominion, Carowinds, and a 20% stake in Canada's Wonderland; in addition, Paramount would acquire Kings Island, which was operated by Kings for its owner, American Financial Corporation.
 Viacom, the parent of MTV Networks (including Nickelodeon), then assumed control of Paramount in 1994 by purchasing a controlling interest, allowing Nickelodeon theming and merchandise into the park as well.
 During the Paramount era, attractions from the Action FX Theatre, Nickelodeon Splat City (later Nickelodeon Central), Drop Zone Stunt Tower, Invertigo, and many more modern thrill ride attractions were added in.
 Because the park is constrained from further expansion by its location in the center of Silicon Valley, several rides including the classic train ride and the Sky Whirl, a Marriott's Great America signature attraction, were removed to make way for newer attractions.

-Viacom went on to acquire CBS in 1999, which made the combined Viacom/CBS the parent company of Great America and several broadcasting affiliates in the Bay Area, including KPIX-TV (CBS) and KBCW (UPN).
+Viacom went on to acquire CBS in 1999, which made the combined Viacom/CBS the parent company of Great America and several broadcasting affiliates in the Bay Area, including KPIX-TV (CBS) and KBHK-TV (UPN).
 Viacom/CBS split in 2005, with the re-formed CBS Corporation assuming control of Paramount Parks, until CBS sold that unit to Cedar Fair in 2006.